 Notes: The figure shows the average market share of each region with its intranational partners (panel A) and with its international partners (panel B).
-The color shading represents the value of this average, with cooler colours representing lower market shares and warmer colors representing higher market shares countries with few regions, such as Belgium, Slovenia, or Portugal, regions have larger than average intranational and international market shares (predominantly red shades).
+The color shading represents the value of this average, with cooler colours representing lower market shares and warmer colors representing higher market shares highest values.
+In countries with many regions, such as United Kingdom or Germany, regions have smaller than average intranational and international market shares (predominantly blue shades).
+In countries with few regions, such as Belgium, Slovenia, or Portugal, regions have larger than average intranational and international market shares (predominantly red shades).